What exactly causes acne?

-Obviously the only way to nip this cycle in the bud is to treat it effectively which you can read all about here.
+Obviously, the only way to nip this cycle in the bud is to treat it effectively, which you can read here.

-When treating acne, a dermatologist will grade your acne, so that you can put a correct treatment plan together that will get to the route of the problem both topically and systemically.
+When treating acne, a dermatologist will grade your acne, so you can put together a correct treatment plan, one that will get to the route of the problem both topically and systemically.